|This is an unofficial version.

 (ii) for applying pesticides or fertilizers, and

-(iii) for transporting manure or applying it to land;
+(iii) for applying manure to land;

 (o) respecting the composition and duties of the committee;